-It is now January 2017, more than 8 years on, and we hope we have kept true to our aims.
+It is now Winter 2019 and we hope we have kept true to our aims.

 PlanetSKI was founded by the journalist, James Cove.

-He worked for 22-years at BBC News - starting in local radio and working his way up to being a TV news editor in the main BBC TV newsroom in London.
+He worked for 22-years at BBC News – starting in local radio and working his way up to become a news editor in the main BBC TV newsroom in London.

 Back in 2008 James decided to put his two passions together – journalism and skiing.